DayuanTan/multicast-programming-multicast-ordering/README.md

 # Multicast Programming and Multicast Ordering Implementation

 Firstly I implemented the multicast cpp implementation in distributed systems.
-Code are in [p2_multicast_programming](p2_multicast_programming) dir.
+Code are in [p2_multicast_programming](p2_multicast_programming) dir, and [p2.1_multicast_programming_2threads](p2.1_multicast_programming_2threads) dir.
+The latter one uses one process with 2 threads.
+One for sending messages while another one for continuously receiving messages from multicast group.

 Secondly, based on that, I implemented multicast ordering for DS.